 An Increased Likelihood of a Fiscal Crisis

 Failure to get the national debt under control could precipitate a crisis where investors are no longer willing to loan money to the government at affordable rates.
 Although no one knows when such a crisis would come and exactly what it would look like, international examples suggest there could be large investment losses, tanking markets, sharply rising interest rates, mass unemployment, rapid inflation, and/or devastating austerity causing sharp drops in public investment.

 A Missed Opportunity to Grow the Economy

 Deficit reduction legislation presents an opportunity to enact pro-growth tax reform, improve government programs to reward work and savings, re-orient spending to important investments, and capture the economic benefits of putting the debt on a sustainable path.
 The Congressional Budget Office estimates debt reduction alone could increase the size of the economy by nearly 6 percent by 2047.
 Tax reform has the potential to generate up to another 3.5 percent over the long run, and a few modest entitlement reforms could add an additional 2 percent by 2035.
 Putting in place a credible, smart plan now would allow us to implement changes gradually in a way that actually accelerates the recovery through increased certainty and confidence.
 A comprehensive debt plan represents the best opportunity to enhance long-term economic growth.

-Debt on a “downward path” is measured by $4 trillion of additional savings over the next ten years, as opposed to staying on the current path.
-Figures based on per-capita GNP, a measure of the country’s income divided by the country’s population.
+Debt on a “downward path” is measured by enough savings to bring debt down to its historical average over 30 years, as opposed to staying on the current path.
+Figures based on per-capita GNP, a measure of the country's income divided by the country's population.

 Calculated using Census and SSA data for the average wage, life expectancy, and benefit payment.
 See How Old Will You Be When Social Security's Funds Run Out? for your age.